hackclub/OnBoard/projects/Swastik's Card/README.md

 ---
-name: SwastikBajpai
+name: Swastik Bajpai
 slack_handle: @Always Busy
 github_handle: @Swamstick911
-tutorial: I used the tutorial which the hack club provided for the 'hacking card'.
+tutorial: I used the tutorial which the hack club provided for the hacking card.
 ---

 # Swastik's Card